-So, this function is sin square theta cos square phi minus sin square phi.
-And remember - sin theta cos phi is like x.
-Therefore, this is x square.
-And sin theta sin phi is like y; and therefore, this is minus y square.
-So, this part is often referred to in your text books as d x square minus y square orbital.
-And in the same way, if you look at sin square theta sin 2 phi; this is barring the numbers out - I mean the... that is a 2 here.
-But, what is important is it is sin square theta sin phi cos phi, which is sin theta cos phi and sin theta sin phi multiplied to each other.
-So, remember - this is x and this is y.
-So, this is often the d xy orbital that you see.
-And you see the difference between the two functions is essentially the difference between the cos 2 phi and sin 2 phi.
-Cos 2 phi and sin 2 phi differ by pi by 2 or pi by 4; if you change phi by pi by 4, cos 2 phi becomes a sin 2 pi.
-Therefore, you see that, whatever the shape that you will have for d x square minus y square, will be only rotated by 45 degrees to get the shape of the sin square theta sin 2 phi; that is a d xy; we will see that.
+Recall that cos 2 phi, so this function is sin square theta cos squared phi minus sine squared phi.
+And remember sin theta cos phi is like x, therefore this is x square, and sin theta sin phi is like y and therefore this is minus y square.
+So, this part is often referred to in your textbooks as d x square minus y square orbital.
+And in the same way, if you look at sin square theta sin 2 phi, this is borrowing the numbers out I mean the there is a 2 here, but what is important is it is sin square theta sin phi cos phi, which is sin theta cos phi and sin theta sin phi multiplied to each other.

+So, remember this is x and this is y.
+So, this is often the d x y orbital that you see.
+And you see the difference between the two functions is essentially the difference between $\cos 2$ phi and $\sin 2$ phi.
+Cos 2 phi and $\sin 2$ phi differ by pi by 2 or pi by 4; if you change phi by pi by 4, $\cos 2$ phi becomes a $\sin 2$ phi.
+Therefore, you see that there the whatever the shape that you will have for d x square minus y square will be only rotated by 45 degrees to get the shape of the sin square theta $\sin 2$ phi that is the d x y we will see that.

-So, let us start with the real part for the d orbital - the sin square theta cos 2 phi.
-And since phi is equal to 0 gives you cos 2 phi is equal to 1; and therefore, you get the maximum value for sin square theta.
-Let us plot it along the x-axis and then plot it for various values of phi in going around, so that for each value of phi, the cos 2 phi multiplying sin square theta will change the shape to get you the full three-dimensional picture.
+So, let us start with the real part for the d orbital the sin square theta cos 2 phi, and since phi is equal to 0 gives you cos 2 phi is equal to 1.
+And therefore you get the maximum value for sin squared theta Let us, plot it along the x axis, and then plot it for various values of phi in going around, so that for each value of phi the cos 2 phi multiplying sin square theta will change the shape to get you the full 3 dimensional picture.
 This is sin square theta with cos 2 phi equal to 1.

-I do not have to go through this.

-Let me go to the last frame; that is what you will get if you want to play around to see and stop and see that it plots the right thing.
-This is sin square theta.
+I do not have to go through this, let me go to the last frame that is what you will get ok.
+If you want to play around to see and stop, and see that it plots the writing this is sin square theta.